fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_06-01.rst

   whenever a system includes native libraries such as PESSL (Parallel ESSL) ACML or, MKL (Math kernel Libraries) that fully provide the same functionality and interface.
-However, if an explicit request is made to have ScaLAPACK, LAPACK and/or ATLAS available on a system, then these packages MUST also be installed.
+However, if an explicit request is made to have open source ScaLAPACK, LAPACK and/or ATLAS available on a system, then these packages MUST also be installed.

 Support